adigeak/DataStructureAndAlgo/README.md

 # DataStructureAndAlgo
-This repository is made to compare the complexity of various algo and data structure
+This repository is made to compare the time complexity of various type of algorithm and data structure